Iron-Wolf/PixelComparator/README.md

 ### JavaFX with Maven
 This project is configured with JavaFX as a Maven dependency.
-The actual JavaFX situation with Maven is :
+The actual JavaFX situation with Maven is, either :
 - Use the [com.zenjava](https://github.com/openjfx/javafx-maven-plugin) maven plugin with Java 8 or 9
 - Use Java 8 or 9 and don't specify maven dependecy for JavaFX
 - Use the [org.openjfx](https://github.com/openjfx/javafx-maven-plugin) with Java 11+